dvd0bvb/BrilliantSnapcast/README.md

 context.run();
 ```

+## Next Steps

+- Investigate abstractions for providing network latency based on sent and received Time messages.
+- Investigate abstractions for providing audio data including codec information and WireChunks, possibly providing an audio decoding pipeline and a way to access decoded chunks of data.
+- Get a clang build working in the github workflows.
+Unfortunately, libstdc++ does not support `std::expected` but libc++ does.
+So the cmake needs to be modified to build the tests with libc++ and gtest must be built with clang/libc++.
+This combination builds and the tests pass as can be seen by the MSAN build.
+This would fix the ASAN and TSAN workflows at the same time.
+- Support the MSVC workflow.

 ## Supporting the project

 If you have suggestions please feel free to open an issue or create a PR.